prahladyeri/prahladyeri.github.io/_posts/2015-11-09-are-your-firefox-addons-really-that-safe-an-insider-story.md

 ---
 layout: post
-title: Are your Firefox addons really that safe? - An Insider Story
+title: "Are your Firefox addons really that safe? - An Insider Story"
 tags: linux
 ---